bcoe/c8/README.md

 if your project's `main.js` loads `a.js` and `b.js` but your unit tests only load `a.js` your total coverage could show as `100%` for `a.js` when in fact both `main.js` and `b.js` are uncovered.

-By supplying `--all` to c8, all files in `cwd` that pass the `--include` and `--exclude` flag checks, will be loaded into the report.
+By supplying `--all` to c8, all files in directories specified with `--src` (defaults to `cwd`) that pass the `--include` and `--exclude` flag checks, will be loaded into the report.
 If any of those files remain uncovered they will be factored into the report with a default of 0% coverage.

 ## c8 report